yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/identityprotection-root.md

 >[!CAUTION]
 >The **identityRiskEvents** API is deprecated and will stop returning data on January 10, 2020.
 For details, see [Deprecation of the IdentityRiskEvents API](https://developer.microsoft.com/office/blogs/deprecatation-of-the-identityriskevents-api/).

+## For service principals

+* [servicePrincipalRiskDetection](serviceprincipalriskdetection.md) - Query Microsoft Graph for a list of risk detections and associated information about the detection.
+Risk detections in Azure AD Identity Protection include any identified suspicious actions related to service principal accounts in the directory.

+* [riskyServicePrincipals](riskyserviceprincipal.md) - Query Microsoft Graph for information about service principals that Identity Protection detected as risky.
+Service principal risk represents the probability that a given identity or account is compromised.
+These risks are calculated offline using Microsoft’s internal and external threat intelligence sources, including security researchers, law enforcement professionals, security teams at Microsoft, and other trusted sources.

 ## See also